What Are Generative Art NFTs?

 Herbert W. Franke, Dance of the Electrons

 Then generative art met computer technology.
-Artists like Vera Molnár combined creativity with coding (the early kinds of programming language at least) and explored how an artist’s parameters and a computer’s ability can generate art.
+Artists like Vera Molnár combined creativity with coding (the early kinds of programming language at least).
+Exploring how an artist’s parameters and a computer’s ability can generate art.
 Basically, they gave computers the framework to follow and within the boundaries, they went and created some pretty cool digital art.

 Vera Molnár, Monograph